MarisaKirisame/first_order_logic_prover/README.md

 This is a library which contains:

  - Backward chaining algorithm
- - Dependent type First order logic tree( unimplement yet )
- - First order logic classes.
+ - Parametric typed First order logic
  - Forward chaining algorithm
  - Gentzen system
  - Parser for parsing FOL.